dagartga/dagartga.github.io/_posts/2024-03-21-parkinsons-classification.md

 ## Hyperopt Hyperparameter Tuning

-Hyperopt is a python package for hyperparameter tuning that uses the algorithm Tree-based Parzen Estimators (TPE) to explore a search space of hyperparameter values and minimize a function, such as AUC score [10](#footnote-10).
+Hyperopt is a python package for hyperparameter tuning that uses the algorithm Tree-based Parzen Estimators (TPE)[9](#footnote-9) to explore a search space of hyperparameter values and minimize a function, such as AUC score [10](#footnote-10).
 This hyperparameter tuning package allows for a faster way to cover combinations of hyperparameters that should improve performance.

 <br>